PREVIOUS: Principles of Character

 SITE: re.
 Categories of abuse

-NOTE: This series will have many lists of abusive behaviors, in many categories, & from different perspectives, so there will be a lot of over-lap in headings and examples.
+NOTE: This series will have many lists of abusive behaviors, in many categories, & from different perspectives, so there will be a lot of over-lap in headings & examples.
 This is deliberate.
-As kids we HAD to ignore, trivialize or forget what was done to us, & then act out those self-destructive patterns in our everyday lives.
+As kids we HAD to ignore, trivialize or forget what was done to us, & then act out those self-destructive patterns in our adult life.

 We must identify exactly what happened before we can change it, & repetition is useful in breaking thru our denial.
 Also, reading or hearing something in different wording & context can more easily get past our defenses.
 The main (but not exclusive) focus of these posts is on Emotional Abuse.

-ABUSE : In general, Abuse is any communication or behavior designed to control & enslave others – to keep them ‘in their place’, to keep them from leaving, to punish them for not being who or what the Perpetrator expects, or wants!
+ABUSE : In general, it’s any communication or behavior designed to control & enslave someone.
+In alcoholic & narcissistic families it was to keep us ‘in our place’, to prevent us from leaving home, to punish us for not being who or what the Perpetrators expected, or wanted!

 Abuse is any form of intrusion into another’s psyche.
 It will include :